Multiverse as an ensemble of stable and unstable Universes: A simplified toy model

 and

-where $N_{0}$ is the number of universes of volume $V_{0}$ created at the initial instant $t_{0} =0$ with the vacua described by $|0^{M};V_{0}\rangle$ and $\mathbb{V}(t)$ is volume occupied by all these universes at the instant $t > 0$ and it corresponds with $N(t)$ in (\ref{PN(0)}).
-Relations (\ref{pi(t)}), (\ref{piN0}) describe the combined effect of the processes of a decay and of an expansion of the initially created universes of volumes $V_{0}$.
-In the case when the disintegration process is the dominant process then $\pi (t)$ appearing in (\ref{piN0}) is a decreasing function of time $t$ and it tends to zero as $t \to \infty$.
-If the expansion process prevails over the decay process or these processes both are in balance then $\pi (t)$ is non--decreasing function of $t$.
+where $N_{0}$ is the number of universes of volume $V_{0}^{init}$ created at the initial instant $t_{0}^{init}$ with the vacua described by $|0^{M};V_{0}^{init}\rangle$ and $\mathbb{V}(t)$ is volume occupied by all these universes at the instant $t > t_{0}^{init}$ and it corresponds with $N(t)$ in (\ref{PN(0)}).
+Relations (\ref{pi(t)}), (\ref{piN0}) describe in our simplified toy model the combined effect of the processes of a decay and of an expansion of the initially created universes of volumes $V_{0}^{init}$.
+In the case when the decay process is the dominant process then $\Pi (t)$ appearing in (\ref{piN0}) is a decreasing function of time $t$ and it tends to zero as $t \to \infty$.
+If the expansion process prevails over the decay process or these processes both are in balance then $\Pi (t)$ is non--decreasing function of $t$.
 In such a case

 that is,